 Armed Services and Veterans' Affairs Committee seeks to: (1) establish a working relationship with those agencies in government, national, state & local, having the responsibility in the affairs of members of the various Armed Services & Veterans and to ensure that the programs to which they are responsible are administered fairly and justly to members of the minority community; (2) study conditions pertaining to veterans and members of the Military Service and their dependents and/or survivors in the community; (3) serve as a center of information on matters affecting the members of Active Military, Reserves, State National Guard.

-"When I take off my uniform,
+"When I take off my uniform, will I be safe from harm—

-Or will you do me
+Or will you do me as the Germans did the Jews?

-When I've helped this world to save,
+When I've helped this world to save, shall I still be color's slave?

-Your antiquated views?"
+Or will Victory change, Your antiquated views?"

 Since its establishment in 1971, the Congressional Black Caucus (CBC) has been committed to using the full Constitutional power, statutory authority, and financial resources of the federal government to ensure that African Americans and other marginalized communities in the United States have the opportunity to achieve the American Dream.
 As part of this commitment, the CBC has fought for the past 48 years to empower these citizens and address their legislative concerns.